Elliot Page: 2000s: Breakthrough and acclaim

-In 2005, Page received recognition for his role in the movie Hard Candy, where he portrayed Hayley Stark, a teenage girl who takes a pedophile hostage.
-The film was a critical and commercial success, and he received acclaim for his performance, with USA Today praising him for his role, stating that Page "manages to be both cruelly callous and likable" and gives "one of the most complex, disturbing and haunting performances of the year".
-For the role, he won the Austin Film Critics Association Award for Best Actress in 2006, among other awards and nominations.
-Also in 2005, he starred in the British film Mouth to Mouth.
-In 2006, Page appeared in X-Men: The Last Stand (2006) as Kitty Pryde, a girl who can walk through walls.
-In the previous X-Men movies, the part had been used in brief cameos played by other actors, but never as a main character.
+In 2005, Page starred in the film Hard Candy as Hayley Stark, a teenage girl who takes a sexual predator hostage.
+Claudia Puig of USA Today wrote that Page "manages to be both cruelly callous and likable" and that he gave "one of the most complex, disturbing and haunting performances of the year".
+The film was a commercial success, and Page won the Austin Film Critics Association Award for Best Actress in 2006 for his performance, among other awards and nominations.
+His other film release in 2005 was the drama Mouth to Mouth.
+The following year, he appeared in X-Men: The Last Stand (2006) as Kitty Pryde, a girl who can walk through walls.
+In the previous X-Men films, the part had been used in brief cameos played by other actors, but never as a main character.
 The film was a commercial success.